mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Faction Relations.md

 - **Standing (−6…+6).** A faction’s long‑term attitude toward the character.
 - **Favours (can be negative).** A single running balance with that faction.
 Positive values are goodwill you can spend; negative values are **debts/ill‑will** that make life harder until repaid.

-Factions react during Bastion Turns (see [[Bastions2]]), and your choices in play nudge these two dials up or down.
+Factions react during Bastion Turns (see [[Bastions]]), and your choices in play nudge these two dials up or down.

 ---